 In Russia, we have some companies working in this manner.
 The market is very unorganized.
 With this activity, De Beers is trying to organize this market.
 From my point of view, they are trying to kill some of the suppliers of the lab-grown diamonds.

 But, still, this is a question is for the Diamond Producers Association.
-How it will be structured [now]?
+How will it be structured [now]?
 The other story is linked to trust.
 For the last 10 years, De Beers was explaining to the market that they had this subsidiary responsible for lab-grown diamonds, but they said it was an institute, that they are doing research.
 And now they have started with [Lightbox].
 So it becomes question of trust for the industry.

 Does this lessen the trust of De Beers?